KnBrckr/picasa-album-uploader/readme.txt

 = How do I remove the button from Picasa? =

-1. In Picasa Select "Tools->Configure Buttons..."
+1. In Picasa Select "Tools -> Configure Buttons..."
 1. In the "Current Buttons" section of the Picasa Dialog, select the "Wordpress" button.
 1. Click the "Remove" button.
 1. To completely remove the button from Picasa, remove the associated `picasa_album_uploader.pbz` file from the Picasa configuration.
 On Mac OSX the `pbz` file can be found in the Folder `Home/Library/Application Support/Google/Picasa3/buttons`.